-On March 24, 2011, the Company granted restricted stock awards covering 41,230 shares of common stock to various employees, including the Company's executive officers, and 17,367 shares of common stock to eligible members of the Board of Directors.
-The grant date fair value of the restricted stock was \$24.18, which was equal to the closing market price of the Company's common stock on the date of grant.
-Also on March 24, 2011, a total of 11,128 shares of restricted stock from a prior grant became vested and taxable to the individual holder of the restricted stock awards.
-The Company repurchased 3,310 shares at \$24.18 per share for a total cost of \$80.
-These shares were repurchased to settle shares withheld for taxes due by holders of the restricted stock awards.
-The Company's repurchases of shares of common stock are recorded at cost and result in a reduction of stockholders' equity.
+During the six months ended June 30, 2011, the Company granted restricted stock awards covering 47,918 shares of common stock to various employees, including the Company's named executive officers, and 17,367 shares of common stock to eligible members of the Board of Directors.
+The restricted stock awards granted to employees vest as follows: 41,230 shares vest ratably, on an annual basis, over a five-year period beginning on March 24, 2012, and 6,688 shares cliff vest on May 12, 2016.
+The restricted stock awards granted to the eligible members of the Board of Directors vest ratably, on an annual basis, over a three-year period.
+The grant date fair value of the restricted stock was as follows: \$24.18 for 58,597 shares and \$24.67 for 6,688 shares, which was equal to the closing market price of the Company's common stock on the date of grant.
+On March 24, 2011, a total of 11,128 shares of restricted stock from a prior grant vested.